Nickolay Mladenov

 On 2 August 2013 Mladenov was appointed as United Nations Secretary-General Ban Ki-moon's Special Representative for Iraq and Head of the United Nations Assistance Mission for Iraq.
 From 5 February 2015 until 31 December 2020, Mladenov served as UN Special Coordinator for the Middle East Peace Process.
 When he left that role, he received praise from both Israeli and Palestinian leaders.

-Mladenov was named in the Pandora Papers but denied wrongdoing.
+Nikolay Mladenov was one of the two Bulgarian politicians exposed in the Pandora Papers, together with oligarch Delyan Peevski sanctioned under the Magnitsky Act.
+The leak revealed that he was the beneficial owner of an offshore company called Afron Enterprises in the Seychelles.

+Mladenov denied any wrongdoing and claimed he simply founded an offshore firm to develop a consultancy practice before his involvement in the UN.
+However, the offshore company was founded on 9 August 2013, a week after Mladenov joined the UN as Special Representative in Iraq and Head of the UN Assistance Mission for Iraq on 2 August 2013.
+Prior to the Pandora papers scandal in 2021, Mr. Mladenov had not disclosed his offshore company to the UN, despite being required to do so.

 Early life and education

 Mladenov was born on 5 May 1972 in Sofia.
 In 1995, he graduated from the University of National and World Economy, majoring in international relations.
 The following year he obtained an MA in war studies from King's College London.
-His father, Evtim Mladenov, worked for the Committee for State Security and his uncle Mladen was an ambassador on behalf of the communist Bulgarian regime.
+His father, Evtim Mladenov, worked for the Committee for State Security (the Bulgarian equivalent of the KGB) and his uncle Mladen was an ambassador on behalf of the communist Bulgarian regime.

 Career

 Between 1996 and 1998 Mladenov was program director of the Open Society Foundations in Sofia, followed by an appointment as a program coordinator in the social department of the World Bank for Bulgaria.
 In 1999 he founded the European Institute in Sofia and was its director until 2001.
 He was a member of parliament for the United Democratic Forces in the 39th National Assembly, parliamentary secretary (until March 2002), and vice chairman of the committee on European integration and the committee on foreign affairs, defense and security.

 On 12 March 2002 Mladenov was elected to the national executive council of the party Union of Democratic Forces.
 Later he was appointed spokesman of the party.
 From 22 February 2004 he was the vice-president of UDF, resigning on 16 August 2005.

 From 2005 to 2007 Mladenov served as a consultant to the World Bank, International Republican Institute and National Democratic Institute in Bulgaria, Afghanistan, Yemen and other Middle Eastern countries.
 In 2006 he worked as an adviser to parliamentary committees on defense and foreign policy and cooperation of the Iraqi Parliament.